yevgeniy007/Expl-Data-Course-Project-2/README.md

-This dataset is characterized by a wide variation of emissions data and the likely presence of high outlier readings and in order to perform exploratiry analysis correctly we need to look in the change of the mean values of emissions and into the veriations of data, because the outliers may affect the means; The data can be visualised by using boxplot charts, which is the main type of presentation in this assignment
+This dataset is characterized by a wide variation of emissions data and the likely presence of high outlier readings and in order to perform exploratiry analysis correctly we need to look in the change of the mean values of emissions and into the veriations of data, because the outliers may affect the means; The data can be visualised by using boxplot charts and barcharts, where approppriate, which is the main type of presentation in this assignment

 # A summary of answers to project assignment